earthly/earthly/docs/cloud/satellites/managing.md

 #### Manually Updating a Satellite

 Satellites can also be manually updated using the `update` command.
-The update command can be used to not only trigger a version upgrade, but also to change other parameters of the satellite, such as feature-flags or it's cache.
+The update command can be used to not only trigger a version upgrade, but also to change other parameters of the satellite, such as feature-flags or its cache.
 Satellites must be in a sleep state before an update can be started.
 You can use the `earthly satellite sleep` command to do this manually.
 Below are some examples of how you can use the `update` command.